paralect/ansible-profiles-plugin/README.md

 Ansible uses two folders to manage variables: `host_vars` and `group_vars`.
 This plugin uses additional folder, `profiles`, which may consists of unlimited hierarchy of folders to represent profiles.
 There is only one file inside each profile directory: `vars.yml`.

-Here is a possible structure of folders:
+Here is a possible structure of `profiles` folder:

 ```
 [profiles]